 26. Foot treatment: Dry, cracked feet?
 Rub some coconut oil and go over the flaky areas with a pumice stone.
 For an intense treatment, slather on the oil, put an old pair of socks and leave overnight.

-27. Fungal infections: Coconut oil is rich in caprylic acid, which is a potent antifungal agent that’s superb for treating athlete’s foot, Candida and other fungal conditions.
-Rub the oil into your feet, concentrating on the affected areas (you can add some tea tree oil for extra benefit).
+27. Fungal infections: Coconut oil is rich in caprylic acid, a potent antifungal agent that’s superb for treating athlete’s foot, Candida and other fungal conditions.
+Rub the oil into your feet, concentrating on the affected areas (you can add some tea tree oil for added bonus).
 Put on socks so you don’t slide around the room.
 Repeat 2-3 a day until the problem is gone.

 29. Tired feet: Pop your feet into a warm footbath laced with three tablespoons of coconut oil and half a cup of mixed spice.
 The lauric acid in coconut oil will help bring balance to your hard working feet.

-31. Coconut oil contains medium chain triglycerides (MCTs), a type of fatty acid esters that absorb quickly and efficiently and help transport nutrients to the cells.
+31. Nails & cuticles: Coconut oil contains medium chain triglycerides (MCTs), a type of fatty acid esters that absorb quickly and efficiently and help transport nutrients to the cells.
 Massage it into nails and cuticles to help strengthen them or rub into fingertips to soothe and prevent hangnails.

 32. Hand cream: In a double boiler, melt together 10 tablespoons coconut oil, 3 tablespoons cold pressed sweet almond oil and 4 tablespoons grated beeswax.
 Remove pot from the burner and stir in 5 drops of lemon essential oil.
 After cooling, massage it into your hands to hydrate and banish dark spots.
 I put some into an empty lip balm or mini-mints tin and pop it into the purse for easy access.

 Coconut oil for the face